Originally published on Thu October 4, 2012 4:03 pm

 Senior strategists David Plouffe and David Axelrod have long doubted Obama's debating skills.
 Their concerns date back to the 2008 presidential campaign, as Plouffe wrote in his book, The Audacity to Win.
 He put it plainly: "Historically, Obama was not a strong debater."

-From the Family Theater at the John F. Kennedy Center for the Performing Arts in Washington, D.C., it's Renee Rosnes on the left, Bill Charlap on the right and — in Charlap's words — "a unique sound that is the sum of both of us."
+Now on JazzSet, it's Rosnes on the left, Charlap on the right and — in Charlap's words — "a unique sound that is the sum of both of us."

 Stephen Colbert has no idea how other news pundits find time to write books.
 But he felt certain that his character on his Comedy Central show, The Colbert Report, needed to have another one.